jerobado/Study/ASP.NET Core/Entity Framework Core/README.md

 _Entity Framework (EF) Core_ is a lightweight, extensible, open source and cross-platform version of the popular Entity Framework data access technology.

 ## Benefits
-- can serve as an object-relational mapper (O/RM) that enables developers to work with a database using .NET objects.
+- can serve as an object-relational mapper (ORM) that enables developers to work with a database using .NET objects.
 - eliminates the need to write SQL code

 # Tutorials